Understanding Hidden Inflammation: What You Need to Know

 - Coach Jules

-- Nov 6
+- Nov 6, 2025

-- 3 min read
+- 2 min read

-It simply means the inflammation may be happening in a different part of the body’s communication network.
+This situation does not mean it is “all in your head.”
+It simply indicates that inflammation may be occurring in a different part of the body’s communication network.

 Local Inflammation vs. Systemic Inflammation

-Mast cells (immune cells) and microglia (the nervous system’s immune cells) can be overactive, releasing inflammatory chemicals, without triggering the liver to raise CRP or other markers.
+Mast cells (immune cells) and microglia (the nervous system’s immune cells) can be overactive.
+They release inflammatory chemicals without triggering the liver to raise CRP or other markers.
+This is why you can feel inflamed, yet your labs appear “normal.”

 The Mast Cell and Microglia Loop